-It brings you a lot of happiness when you know you will be sleeping for a long time this weekend but after those days, you will feel extremely dizzy, lazy and will suffer from a terrible headache.
+It brings you a lot of happiness when you know you will be sleeping for a long time this weekend.
+But what happens after that?

-But the most unbelievable fact is that that too much sleep is bad.
+But the most unbelievable fact is that too much of sleep is bad.
 Sleep headaches are common among homemakers, working professionals and even students.
-The headache will be more or less like alcohol hangover and doesn't get off that easily.
-Today, we will discuss more on sleep headaches and prevention.
-Take a look.
+Meanwhile, also learn about the causes and natural treatment for a headache.
+For detials click here.

 Sleep Headache Causes:

 People generally in despair are the ones who sleep too much.
 A discouraged, sad and depressed mind is more prone to sleeping for very long as it finds peace during that time.
 The lowered physical activity and mood will lead to pain in the back, neck and head.

 Treating Sleep Headaches:

 One should know about the correct number of sleeping hours.
 A minimum of 8 hours of sleep is enough for an adult to stay active and healthy all day.
 Fixing a bed time will avoid oversleeping.

 Avoid long afternoon naps (2-3 hours).
 Do not drink caffeine, alcohol or spicy foods 4-6 hours before nap time.

 3. Make Sure To Get Undisturbed Sleep: